 Nearly a dozen prisons have been closed in New York in recent years thanks to lower crime rates, early release programs for nonviolent offenders and reforms in the state’s strict Rockefeller drug laws.
 In fact, since 1999, when New York incarcerated an all-time high of almost 71,500 prisoners, the Empire State’s prison population has fallen nearly 25%, leaving thousands of empty beds when Governor Cuomo announced the sale of the idle correctional facilities.
 New York’s prison population is currently ...

 Arizona: Former state prison guard Robert Joseph Hamm, 34, was sentenced on September 9, 2013 to 11 years in prison for having a sexual relationship with a Tucson teenager.
 He had previously served a year in prison after pleading guilty in 2011 to having sex with the same girl, who was then 14 years old.
 [See: PLN, Feb.
 2012 p.50].
 Eight years of the 11-year sentence were for Hamm’s violation of his probation in the 2011 case.
 The girl’s parents had alerted the police after finding a diary describing her encounters with Hamm.

 Arkansas: Faulkner County jailers Seth Ferguson and Christy Jordan were fired on September 22, 2013 after officials found they had failed to check the recreation yard every 30 minutes as required by jail policy on the day three prisoners escaped.
 A spokesperson for the sheriff’s office said the two guards had been employed by the county for almost two years.
 Although the prisoners were later recaptured, Ferguson and Jordan failed to notice they were missing for at least 30 minutes.

-California: On October 4, 2013, Timothy Michael Russell was found dead in his cell at San Quentin State Prison, the ...
+California: On October 4, 2013, Timothy Michael Russell was found dead in his cell at San Quentin State Prison, the victim of an ...